Book trade references in the Lapthorne-Coffin correspondence 1683-1697

 Editorial notes by Ian Maxted

-The transcripts in these letters are confined to extracts relating to books and the book trades, together with sections which shed personal light on Lapthorne, Coffin and his family.
+The transcripts in these letters are normally confined to extracts relating to books and the book trades, together with sections which shed personal light on Lapthorne, Coffin and their families.
 The general news and gossip, of which a good representation appears in the printed edition, have been omitted, except where letters which have been entirely omitted have been transcribed in toto.

 Z19/40/3 Letter Book A Lapthorne correspondence 1683-1691